 Lawsuit for Special Education Records

-After the EAA failed to provide public records regarding its contract with and oversight over Futures, the ACLU of Michigan filed a lawsuit under the Freedom of Information Act in April 2015 to obtain the documents.
-The EAA failed to respond to the lawsuit, and a judge ordered the EAA to turn over the requested records.
-Only some of the requested records were produced, and the lawsuit remains pending.
+After the EAA failed to provide public records regarding its contract with and oversight over Futures, the ACLU of Michigan filed a lawsuit under the Freedom of Information Act in 2015 to obtain the documents.
+The EAA failed to respond to the lawsuit, and in July 2015, a judge ordered the EAA to turn over the requested records.
+Only some of the requested records were produced, however, and the litigation continued.

 (Tolbert v.
 Michigan Education Achievement Authority; Cooperating Attorney Ralph Simpson.)